 Adapter SDK The Adapter SDK is a collection of Java jar and Javadoc files that can be deployed on any machine.
 The Adapter SDK is available on all tier one platforms.
-Using this adapter, users can write new adapters in Java for applications or protocols not currently supported by Oracle9iAS InterConnect.
+Using the Adapter SDK, you can write new adapters in Java for applications or protocols not currently supported by OracleAS InterConnect.
 Specifically, only the bridge sub-component must be written.
 The agent is a generic engine already written and is part of each adapter.